ParisTravelPlanner.com Logo Choosing an RER Train to Paris

 PARIS VIA TRENO

-(See the photo on the right—>).
+(See the photo in the right-hand column of this page).

 Many RER train cars have baggage compartments for bicycles at one end.
 If you have lots of luggage, you can put it in the bicycle compartment and ride in seats nearby.
-Look for this logo to find the bicycle compartment —>

 RER Bicycle Logo, Paris, France

-The RER Line B train stations in central Paris are:
+RER Line B Central Paris Stations

-—Luxembourg, near the Jardin du Luxembourg, Église de St-Sulpice and Panthéon in the Latin Quarter.
+Near the Jardin du Luxembourg, Église de St-Sulpice and Panthéon in the Latin Quarter.

-If your hotel or apartment is in the center of Paris, you'll probably want Châtelet Les Halles or St-Michel Notre Dame, but from any of these stations you can transfer to the Métro (no additional fare) or a taxi (minimum fare 5.40€) to reach your final destination.
+If your hotel or apartment is in the center of Paris, you'll probably want Châtelet-Les Halles, St-Michel Notre-Dame, but from any of these stations you can transfer to the Métro or a taxi to reach your final destination.

 Remember: All RER trains from CDG Airport go to central Paris, and hold on to your ticket.
-You'll need it to exit the station in central Paris.
+You'll need it to exit the train station in central Paris.

 How to Buy Your RER Train Ticket